rahil627/shmup-dragonruby/app/notes.md

 # TODO: merge in dragonruby.txt
 # TODO: try org-mode with this file!!

+# some design quotes from amir
+**"Start your game as simply as possible.
+One file, one method (tick).**

+**"A game is a body-of-state that goes through a pipeline of data transforms, and returns what should be rendered to the screen.
+Your single method will eventually become a collection of methods that are executed in order (it’s procedural in nature given that it’s a pipeline that transforms data/game state)."**

+wrt incremental evolution: **a system in it's simplest form is a function that acts on data. that's what I start with**

+**my "entity" is a hash. and my component is keys on that hash.**
+  - **start with this for entity architecture**

+**ecs in its simplest form is a function that operates on a hash with an assumed set of keys/properties**

+# docs
 single file static local docs
   - file:///C:/Users/ra/my-stuff/repos/dragonruby-windows-amd64/docs/static/docs.html

 # philosophy
 TODO: read